09 Aug Italian privacy law integrating the GDPR approved, with big questions!

 The Italian DPA will promote, under the new Italian privacy law, simplified modalities to comply with the GDPR for small and medium enterprises.

 This is great, but unfortunately it might come too late when companies are likely to have already done most of the work.
-Also, this semplification will operate in any case within the perimeter of the GDPR that cannot be derogated, save for the aspects left to the discretionality of EU Member States.
-Therefore, such semplification cannot be too simple!
+Also, this simplification will operate in any case within the perimeter of the GDPR that cannot be derogated, save for the aspects left to the descretionality of EU Member States.
+Therefore, such simplification cannot be too simple!

-I will update this post as soon as the final text of the decree is published, stay tuned and register to our newsletter ✉️
+I will publish a new article when the decree is published on the Official Gazette, stay tuned and register to our newsletter ✉️

 Also, if you found this article interesting, please share it on your favourite social media!